dkoch92/Quantum-Walks-On-NxN-Grids/README.md

 As a good first test to make sure everything runs properly: open the python file named "----_Test_Code".
 If the file runs properly, a messege should print saying that all of the functions imported correctly.

+If you also have Juypter Notebook installed from Anaconda Distribution listed above, there is a tutorial file named "-----.jptyr" which I reccomend starting with.
+It covers the basics of the most important functions used throughout the code, explaining exactly how the quantum systems are represented into classical numpy matrices.

 ## Classical Simulation of Quantum Systems